 Tomiki Aikido, also known as Shodokan Aikido is the style founded by Kenji Tomiki (1900–1979).
 It is sometimes referred to as Sport Aikido because it is the only style of aikido to hold regular competitions.

 It focuses more on freestyle randori sparring than most other styles of aikido.
 Training requires a balance between randori and stylized kata.

 Taking part in competitive randori depends on the dojo you train at, and there is a greater emphasis of this found in the university clubs.

-In 1967 Kenji Tomiki built the Shodokan hombu dojo in Osaka, Japan, to teach, train and promote his Tomiki Aikido style.
-Shodokan Aikido is organised as the Japan Aikido Association (JAA).
+In 1967 Kenji Tomiki built the Shodokan hombu dojo in Osaka, Japan, to teach, train and promote Tomiki Aikido style as the Japan Aikido Association (JAA).

 Aikido has a long history as one of the most important and dynamic expressions of Japan's long martial arts tradition.
 The aim of Aikido is to forgive your enemy and harmonize with any attack.

-By using the aggressors own momentum, an aikidoka takes their balance, and controls an attack.
-Aikido's lessons of physical and mental discipline can be applied throughout your lifetime.
+By using an aggressors momentum, aikidoka takes their balance, and control an attack.
+Lessons of physical/mental discipline can be applied throughout your life.